English-Related Undergraduate Student Organizations

 Bricolage is the UW's undergraduate literary arts magazine, which is staffed by undergraduate students (managing editor, poetry editor, fiction editor, graphics editor, marketing director, etc.) elected each spring by their peers.
 Other students who wish to get involved with Bricolage can sign up to be part of one or more editorial ("reading") groups.
 These groups meet to read all of the submissions to the journal and to make a group decision about which pieces will ultimately be published.
 To get involved, contact firstname.lastname@example.org.
 Bricolage accepts submissions at various times throughout the year.
 See their website for details.

 AU (which stands for Alternate Universe) is the UW's speculative fiction journal, a quarterly that is "dedicated to fantasy, science fiction, magical realism and other strange and mystical genres."
 For more information about getting involved or submitting your work, visit their website or their facebook page, or e-mail email@example.com.

-Write Away! is a campus writers' group that meets on Monday evenings at 5:30 pm in Smith 307 (Autumn, 2017).
+Write Away! is a campus writers' group that meets on Wednesday evenings at 5:30pm in MEB 243 (winter, 2019).
 Information about meetings is disseminated over the englmajors e-mail list.
 You can reach Write Away! at firstname.lastname@example.org or join their facebook group.